saha84/CoolProp/Web/coolprop/REFPROP.rst

 .. warning::

     In order for REFPROP to be able to be loaded by CoolProp, the default logic for each operating system is used to load the REFPROP shared library.
 This means that on windows, the ``PATH`` environmental variable is searched for the ``REFPROP.dll`` (32-bit applications) or ``REFPRP64.dll`` (64-bit applications).
 On linux/OSX, the default shared library loading protocol is used.
 If your REFPROP is installed in a non-standard location (not on the path), make sure that when you run code that uses REFPROP, that you add (temporarily) the location of the REFPROP shared library to your path.
+Or you can do it permanently by following the next steps:

+``sudo gedit /etc/ld.so.conf.d/librefprop.conf``

+then add the needed path, for exemple:

+``/opt/refprop``

+Save then run ``sudo ldconfig``  to update the system with this libs.

 REFPROP needs to be able to find the fluid and mixture files at runtime, at a location specified on your computer.
 CoolProp allows you to avoid the pains of decoding REFPROP's internal logic for finding these files by explicitly specifying the path that it should tell REFPROP to look for the fluid files.